Lakshya-101/VITyarthi-project-CSE-2006-Programming-in-java/statement.md

 ## Target Users

 - **Bank customers** — individuals who register, open an account, and perform day-to-day transactions (deposits, withdrawals, transfers, viewing statements).
+This includes students, who are commonly among a bank's first-time account holders and benefit from a simple, low-friction onboarding and transaction flow like the one this project provides.
 - **Bank administrators / operations staff** — represented in this project by the two admin-only console options: running the month-end interest job and running a fraud scan across all accounts.
-- **Course evaluators** — the project is also built to be easy to read, compile, and test end-to-end without any external tooling, so it can be evaluated purely from the source code and this documentation.

 ## High-Level Features